ProofofLess/ProofOfLess-Contracts/README.md

 5 / oracle initialize new cycle + distribute reward to winners 6 / oracle subscribe waiting list and clean users without required funds

-# 🪄 CMD (Run Local Polygon Fork Testing)
+# 🪄 Installation (Run Local Polygon Fork Testing)
-run thes command into the project file directory
+To use this app locally, you'll need to do the following into the project file directory :
 - `cp .env.example .env`
 - `npm install`
 - `npx hardhat clean`